lheist/artistservicecontract/What do you think.md

 There is plenty of documentation about this process, as all code nowadays is written using this process.

-You can format files by using markup language.
+This is a .md file.
+You can format files by using 'markdown' language.
+It is a simple text document.
 More information here: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

+More info about .md files. https://fileinfo.com/extension/md

 What do you think?